open-tale/open-tale.github.io/_docs/05-skills.md

 #### Brave Medic

-When casting Heal on someone else from a distance of 1m, add one third of the character's Magicy to the amount healed.
+When casting Heal on someone else from a distance of 1 du, add one third of the character's Magicy to the amount healed.

 #### Dispellary